 organs in place.

-Dr. McNamara.
+McNamara stated.
 “This can make one or more of the organs stop working

 properly, leading to a pelvic floor disorder.
 The most common of which